 Hi, there!
 If you’ve been visiting this site for any number of minutes, you’ll likely have read my “official” bio.
-(If not, it’s here.)
-It’s the sizzle reel of my career thus far; the big, celebratory moments awashed in glitter remnants and golden trophies.
+If not, it’s here.
+It’s the sizzle reel of my career thus far; the big, celebratory moments awash in glitter remnants and golden trophies.
 (Actually, there are no trophies.
 Can I get a trophy?)

 There are published bylines and international speaking engagements and sold out product lines.
 And these are real and true and good and exciting, but these accolades, I want you to know – these are not me.

-If you come to my house, I’ll forget to tell you where to put your coat or hat or keys because I’ll be ushering you into the kitchen for a drink.
-I’ll hope you’re not too excited, because it’s probably just cold coffee or water, unless it’s after 5 and I’ve been expecting you and – in that case – red wine.
+If you come to my house, I’ll forget to tell you where to put your coat or hat or keys because I’ll be ushering you into the kitchen for a drink, some pistachios.
 I’ll try my hardest not to apologize about the state of my home because I’ve learned enough to know that true friends don’t clean for your arrival.
-I’ll hope you take the dustbunnies as mascots of your inner circle status.
+I’ll hope you take the dust bunnies as mascots of your inner circle status.
 If you don’t, that’s OK.
 We’ve all got our things.

 We might talk about design or style or beauty, but probably not.
 I struggle often to justify my love of aesthetics.
 I love to rearrange furniture and choose lipstick shades and curate art collections and have amassed more than enough statement jewelry over the years, and I sometimes treat these gifts as if they’re burdens.
 I sometimes wish I could trade these passions for something more “worthwhile” – whatever that means – and then I realize how ridiculous that sounds.
 Gifts are gifts.
 Passions are passions.
-We don’t choose them; they arrive, packaged in cardboard.
-They’re often bubble-wrapped, I think, and sometimes I use that same bubble wrap to suffocate them.
-Lately I’ve been working really hard not to do that, and instead, to pop the wrap a bit at a time with a new challenge (pop) or project (pop) or pursuit (pop pop pop).
+We don’t choose them; they arrive.

 We might talk about religion, too.
 I have a deeply rooted faith in God, but I will say this: I sometimes find myself disenchanted with modern churches and American Christianity.
 I say this not to spark a debate or discount the beauty of community, but to extinguish the assumption that Christians have it figured out.
 I wonder if I’m doing it wrong – if we’re all doing it wrong – and have a very real desire to strip religion down to the bare basics that Jesus taught: servanthood and obedience and generosity and grace and reverence and love and love and love.
 The hard kind of love that’s grueling and messy, that heals marriages and surprises strangers and transforms generations.
 The kind that cannot possibly be done in our own power; the kind that makes God evident, tangible.
 Real.